Skip to main content

 • Palazzo Diedo ©Matteo Catania Hubove Studio_38

-After over two years of restoration, the Palace reopens its doors, returning the monumental spaces decorated with 18th and 19th-century frescoes and stucco work to their original splendour following years of neglect.
+After over two years of restoration, the Palazzo has reopened its doors, returning the monumental spaces decorated with 18th and 19th-century frescoes and stucco work to their original splendour following years of neglect.

 Built in the second half of the 18th century to a design by architect Andrea Tirali for the residence of the prominent Diedo family, the palace is a five-floor structure overlooking the Rio della Maddalena.
 With a total area of approximately 4,000 square metres, it comprises two piani nobili and a mezzanine, as well as a spacious attic that will be dedicated to the artists’ residences.